-The Darkest Corner of the World – Discussion Guide now available (just click on the title above).
+The Darkest Corner of the World – Discussion Guide available

-A few workshop topics are listed below but Urve is happy to accommodate your requests.
+A few workshop topics are listed below but I’m always happy to customize and accommodate your requests.
 All workshops are interactive.
-She likes to use examples, photos, and personal anecdotes to engage the audience.
+I use lots of examples, photos, and personal anecdotes.

 - From Reader to Writer

-The Untold Stories of Estonia and the Baltics in World War II
+- The Untold Stories of Estonia and the Baltics in WWII

-In order to become a published writer, Urve attended many courses and workshops.
-She’ll share the best tips and exercises that helped her become a better writer.
+I attend many courses, workshops, and webinars in order to become a better writer.
+I’ll share the best tips and exercises that have helped me.
 Participants will leave with a toolbox of ideas to apply to their own writing.
 Topics include:

 - Show.
 Don’t tell.